Britney Spears: 2013–2015: Britney Jean and Britney: Piece of Me

-The second single "Perfume" premiered in November 2013.
-It debuted and peaked at number 76 on the U.S. Billboard Hot 100.
-In October 2013, she was featured as a guest vocalist on the song "SMS (Bangerz)" by Miley Cyrus, from the latter's fourth studio album Bangerz (2013).
+The second single, "Perfume", premiered in November 2013.
+It debuted and peaked at number 76 on the US Billboard Hot 100.
+In October 2013, Spears was featured as a guest vocalist on the song "SMS (Bangerz)" by Miley Cyrus, from the latter's fourth studio album, Bangerz (2013).
 On January 8, 2014, Spears won Favorite Pop Artist at the 40th People's Choice Awards at the Microsoft Theater in Los Angeles.
 In August 2014, Spears confirmed she had renewed her contract with RCA and that she was writing and recording new music for her next album.

 Spears announced via Twitter in August 2014 that she would be releasing an intimate apparel line called "The Intimate Britney Spears".
-It was available to be purchased beginning on September 9, 2014, in the United States and Canada through Spears's Intimate Collection website.
-It was later available on September 25 for purchase in Europe.
-The company now ships to over 200 countries including Australia and New Zealand.
-On September 25, 2014, Spears confirmed on Good Morning Britain that she had extended her contract with The AXIS and Planet Hollywood Resort & Casino, to continue Britney: Piece of Me for two additional years.
+It was available to be purchased beginning on September 9, 2014, in the United States and Canada through Spears' Intimate Collection website.
+It was available on September 25 for purchase in Europe.
+The company now ships to over 200 countries, including Australia and New Zealand.
+On September 25, 2014, Spears confirmed on Good Morning Britain that she extended her contract to perform her Britney: Piece of Me concert residency at Planet Hollywood Las Vegas for two additional years.
 Spears began dating television producer Charlie Ebersol in October 2014.
-The pair were split in June 2015.
+The pair split in June 2015.

-In March 2015, it was confirmed by People magazine that Spears would release a new single, "Pretty Girls", with Iggy Azalea, on May 4, 2015.
-The song debuted and peaked at number 29 on the Billboard Hot 100 and charted moderately in international territories.
-Spears and Azalea performed the track live at the 2015 Billboard Music Awards from The AXIS, the home of Spears's residency, to positive critical response.
+On May 14, 2015, Spears released a single, "Pretty Girls", with Iggy Azalea.
+It reached number 29 on the Billboard Hot 100.
+Spears and Azalea performed the track live at the 2015 Billboard Music Awards from The AXIS, the home of Spears' residency, to positive critical response.
 Entertainment Weekly praised the performance, noting "Spears gave one of her most energetic televised performances in years."

-On June 16, 2015, Giorgio Moroder released his album, Déjà Vu, that featured Spears on "Tom's Diner".
+On June 16, 2015, Giorgio Moroder released the album Déjà Vu, which featured Spears on "Tom's Diner".
 The song was released as the fourth single from the album on October 9, 2015.
-In an interview, Moroder praised Spears's vocals and said that she did a "good job" with the song and also stated that Spears "sounds so good that you would hardly recognize her."
+In an interview, Moroder praised Spears' vocals and said she "sounds so good that you would hardly recognize her".
 At the 2015 Teen Choice Awards, Spears received the Candie's Style Icon Award, her ninth Teen Choice Award.
-In November 2015, Spears guest-starred as a fictionalized version of herself on The CW series, Jane the Virgin.
+In November 2015, Spears guest-starred as a fictionalized version of herself on the CW series Jane the Virgin.
 On the show, she danced to "Toxic" with Gina Rodriguez's character.